 4. Evaluating Inventory

-Also, it is important to conduct audits while receiving the Stock Items from the vendor.
-Check for spoiled food items, and always keep a track of the manufacturing date and the expiration date of each.
+Also, it is crucial to conduct audits while receiving the Stock Items from the vendor.
+Check for damaged food items, and always keep track of the manufacturing date and the expiration date of each.
 It is a good idea to use an Inventory Management System that keeps a complete track of the stock details.

 5. Donating and Recycling

 In the case of over-preparation of food, instead of throwing it out, you can donate it to the poor.
 Connect with the local NGOs in your area that can help you donate the leftover food instead of letting it go to waste.
 Recycling and reusing food is difficult while still maintaining its quality and hygiene.
 However, in certain cases, such as Bakeries and Sweet Shops, you can sell yesterday’s item at half the price instead of letting it get wasted.
 However, do remember to inform your customers that you are selling a day old items as well!

 Try out these smart restaurant food waste management tips in your restaurant and let us know how they worked out for you!